Montana-Media-Arts/MART341WebDesign/_docs/topic-00/03-submitting/page-03.md

 <div class="divider-heading"></div>

-The absolute best way to ask for help in this course is to:
+The best way to ask for help in this course is to:

-1. Send me a message via the Canvas inbox feature.
+1. Send me a message via the Canvas inbox feature
-2. Email me via your student e-mail.
+2. Email me via your student e-mail

 <!--
 ## Contributing